TaimourM03/Project_Euler_answers_Python/README.md

       ·Problem 8: The thirteen adjacent digits in the 1000-digit number that have the greatest product = 23514624000

       ·Problem 9: The product abc = 31875000

+      ·Problem 10: The sum of all the primes below two million = 142913828922